MANHATTAN COCKTAIL

 Three Luxardo cherries, for garnish

-Combine rye, vermouth, and bitters in a mixing glass, fill with ice, and stir.
+Combine bourbon, vermouth, and bitters in a mixing glass, fill with ice, and stir.
 Strain into chilled cocktail glass.
 Express orange peel over glass.
 Garnish with Luxardo cherries.